 During construction, stabilization of the area may include a combination of a turbidity curtain, earthen berms, hay bales and/or coir logs along the old railroad bed bayward of the Heislerville dike.
 Dredged material will be placed between the railroad bed and the dike.
-The placement of this predominantly fine-grained sediment will need time to consolidate and build elevation over several dredging cycles and will be monitored with each successive placement.
-This intertidal mudflat/marsh edge protection plan will provide a natural infrastructure solution to restore substrate elevations necessary to provide protection to the vulnerable Heislerville dike and adjacent natural habitat in the Heislverville Wildlife Management Area.
+Two placement locations have been identified.
+Placement of fine-grained material at the primary site will build intertidal marsh elevation fronting the Heislerville dike.
+Placement at the secondary site will occur if a longer consolidation period is needed at the primary site.
+This intertidal mudflat/marsh edge protection will provide a natural infrastructure solution to restoring substrate elevations necessary to provide protection to the vulnerable Heislerville dike and adjacent natural habitat in the Heislverville Wildlife Management Area.